vmeoc/LLASTAKS/Project.md

 The BASICS:

 - [x] Create github repo
 - [x] create AWS account
 - [x] Ask for 12, 8 or 4 vCPU service quota for G instances
-- [ ] Choose the AWS Instance type: G5.xlarge (https://aws.amazon.com/ec2/instance-types/g5/ & https://instances.vantage.sh/aws/ec2/g5.xlarge?currency=USD)
+- [x] Choose the AWS Instance type: G5.xlarge (https://aws.amazon.com/ec2/instance-types/g5/ & https://instances.vantage.sh/aws/ec2/g5.xlarge?currency=USD)
 - [x] deploy a cluster, ideally with 1 GPU powered node
 - [x] Host the weights & biases in ebs
-- [ ] Load the LLM container in ECR
+- [x] Load the LLM container in ECR
-- [ ] Connect to LLM
+- [x] Connect to LLM
 - [ ] Turn all these step as IAC or command line and make it easy to deploy it and clean it up.

 <br>

 The chatbot app:

+- [ ] create the custom chatbot code: Discussion: https://chatgpt.com/c/689c1861-a6b0-8329-961c-f1ae5dbbeac8
 - [ ] Host the chatbot code in serverless or K8
 - [ ] Secure the outside connection to the chatbot code
 - [ ] Automatically deploy it